DaniG13/my-projects/README.md

 * **Seminar: Shape Memory Effect in Nitinol (ongoing)**
 A literature survey on the phase transformations and thermomechanical properties of Ni-Ti Shape memory alloys.
 Midterm Report:
 * **Zn-S-O Predominance Diagram**
-Plotting the Zn-S-O predominance diagram for the process of roasting of sphalerite in the extraction of Zn.
+Plotting the Zn-S-O predominance diagram (using matplotlib library) for the process of roasting of sphalerite in the extraction of Zn.
 Code: Report:

 * **Machine Design Analysis**